mixpanel/docs/pages/docs/migration/overview.md

 # Overview

-If you’re reading this, congrats on considering making the switch from another analytics provider to Mixpanel 🎊  Our migration guides are intended to outline how a migration works, what to expect, and how to mitigate the risks and switching costs of a migration whilst accelerate time to value.
+If you're reading this, congrats on considering making the switch from another analytics provider to Mixpanel 🎊  Our migration guides are intended to outline how a migration works, what to expect, and how to mitigate the risks and switching costs of a migration whilst accelerate time to value.

 ## What a migration will solve